Vincent Chancey – Composer, French Horn

 Keith Johnston – Guitar, Spoken Word

-At the heart of 2/4/THREE are two musicians in deep exploration of their instruments of choice—the French horn and the washboard.
-The evening will offer the first look at the work-in-progress performance, moving through original solo, duo, and ensemble pieces, sometimes punctuated by the choreography, spoken text, and audio visuals, rounded out with guitar and bass.
-The evening is also a birthday celebration for three musicians friends who share(d) the same birthday — Vincent Chancey, Newman Taylor Baker, and John Stubblefield (who died of prostate cancer in 2005).
-Newman and Vincent delve into story, fact, mystery, question, and discovery pulled from intimate family history.
+At the heart of 2/4/THREE are two musicians, Vincent Chancey and Newman Taylor Baker, in deep exploration of their instruments of choice—the French horn and the washboard, respectively.
+The evening will offer the first look at the work-in-progress performance, moving through original solo, duo, and ensemble pieces, occasionally punctuated by the choreography, spoken text, and audio visuals and rounded out with guitar and bass.
+The evening is also a birthday celebration for three musicians friends who share(d) the same birthday — Chancey, Taylor Baker, and John Stubblefield, who passed away from cancer in 2005.
+With an ensemble cast including Tomeka Reid on cello, Chancey and Taylor Baker will delve into story, fact, mystery, question, and discovery pulled from intimate family history.

 Native Chicagoan Vincent Chancey moved to New York after a completion of a bachelor of music degree from the Southern Illinois University School of Music in classical studies.
-His classical private horn teacher was with Dale Clevenger, principal French horn of the Chicago Symphony.
+He learned the French horn from Dale Clevenger, principal French horn of the Chicago Symphony.
 Chancey has performed with the Brooklyn Philharmonic, the Pan American Symphony, the Harlem Symphony, the One World Symphony, the Zephyr Woodwind Quintet, and the Netherlands Opera in Amsterdam.
 He received a National Endowment for the Arts grant to study jazz French Horn with jazz horn pioneer, Julius Watkins.
 He was awarded a Meet the Composer Grant for workshops and concerts, and a Chamber Music America/FACE French American Jazz Exchange Grant for a collaboration with French guitarist, Serge Pesce.